 We left Sacramento right on time and the NASCAR Express was off and running.

-After we crossed the Sacramento River then at Mikon we crossed the Yolo Shortline.
-We would next cross the Yolo Bypass on the way to Davis for first passenger stop of the morning.
+After we crossed the Sacramento River, we crossed the Yolo Shortline at Mikon and would then traverse the Yolo Bypass on the way to Davis for the first passenger stop of the morning.

 The NASCAR Express crossed the Yolo Bypass then went into Davis.

-After Davis the train crossed Putah Creek before we ran through Dixon.
-They passed out our trip T-shirts as we headed south.
+After Davis the train crossed Putah Creek before running through Dixon.
+Trip T-shirts were distributed as we headed south.

 Views along the way to Suisun-Fairfield.

-At Canon the connection to the Western Railroad Museum in Rio Vista.
+At Canon, the connection to the Western Railway Museum in Rio Vista.

 The view to the west as we pulled down to the California Northern switch.

-This gentleman threw the switch and soon my new rail mileage will start.
+This gentleman threw the switch and soon my new rail mileage would start.

-We are leaving the Union Pacific mainline behind.
+We were leaving the Union Pacific mainline behind.

-The train curving onto the California Northern Railroad.
+The train curved onto the California Northern Railroad.